Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

 For the noninteracting RLM, the sum on $p$ runs over all $2L+1$ poles of the full system, $\hat{H}_0$.
 In this case $\epsilon_p$ are the single-particle energies in the diagonal representation $\hat{H}_0=\sum_{p\sigma} \epsilon_p f_{p\sigma}^{\dagger}f_{p\sigma}$ and $b_p$ is the weight of eigenstate $p$ on the QD orbital.
-Fig.~\ref{fig:QFI_volt}(a) shows the resulting QFI for representative model parameters as a function of temperature $T$ for different system sizes.
-As anticipated we see a saturation of $F_Q[V_b]$ for $T\ll t/L$ due to the existence of a minimum excitation gap $|\xi_k-\epsilon_p|$ in the finite system, and we generally see better sensitivity at lower temperatures.
+Fig.~\ref{fig:QFI_volt}(a) shows the exact QFI for representative model parameters as a function of temperature $T$ for different system sizes.
+We see a saturation of $F_Q[V_b]$ for $T\ll t/L$ due to the existence of a minimum excitation gap $\Delta E$ in the finite system, and we generally see better sensitivity at lower temperatures.
 Fig.~\ref{fig:QFI_volt}(b) shows Heisenberg-type scaling of the QFI with the system size \cite{gietka2021adiabatic,demkowicz2012elusive,zwierz2012ultimate,zwierz2010general,rams2018limits}, ${\rm max}~F_Q[V_b]\sim L^2$.
-The low-$T$ QFI increases as the excitation gap closes.
-Because the system is noninteracting, the quantum resources being utilized here are essentially the single-particle states.
+This is because the typical excitation gap is $\Delta E\sim 1/L$ for generic noninteracting systems.
+Importantly, the quantum resources being utilized here are essentially the \textit{single-particle states}.

 For the interacting AIM, Figs.~\ref{fig:QFI_volt}(c,d), the story is quite different.
-The Lehmann representation of the QD spectral function $A_{QD}(\omega)$ now involves exponentially-many terms, corresponding to the proliferation of many-particle excitations \cite{weichselbaum2007sum}.
-We now see very strong, roughly exponential scaling, ${\rm max}~F_Q[V_b]\sim (4^L)^2$ consistent with the growth of the underlying Fock space with $L$.
-This highlights that optimal global measurements may exploit the full Fock space in strongly correlated systems \cite{sm}.
+The QD spectral function $A_{QD}(\omega)$ now involves exponentially-many terms, corresponding to the proliferation of many-particle excitations \cite{weichselbaum2007sum}.
+We now see \textit{exponential scaling} of the QFI, ${\rm max}~F_Q[V_b]\sim 4^{2L}$.
+This is consistent with an exponential growth of the Fock space with increasing system size $L$, and the typical excitation gap $\Delta E\sim 1/4^L$.
+This highlights that optimal global measurements may exploit the full Fock space in strongly correlated systems~\cite{boixo2007generalized,sm}.
+The gap scale is a key ingredient in understanding the QFI~\cite{abiuso2025fundamental} -- and the gap has an implicit dependence on system size in many-body systems, which permits super-Heisenberg scaling.